0Bionic/HyperDash/README.md

 ### Setup
 1. Ensure `g++` and `mingw32-make` are added to your System PATH.
 2. Update the `SFML_PATH` variable in the `Makefile` to point to your local SFML installation directory.
-3. Ensure the necessary DLLs (`sfml-graphics-2.dll`, `sfml-audio-2.dll`, `openal32.dll`, etc.) are present in the build directory (or add their folder to path NOT RECOMMENDED!).
+3. Ensure the necessary DLLs (`sfml-graphics-2.dll`, `sfml-audio-2.dll`, `openal32.dll`, etc.) are present in the build directory, or add their folder to PATH (NOT RECOMMENDED!).

 ### Compilation
 Open a terminal in the project root and execute: